 Piranija has, quite possibly, the longest pizza menu in Riga, and some toppings are more authentic than others.
 The owner spent time living in Italy, brought the pizza dough recipe back with him and opened shop in 2006.
 Apparently, he’s also into extreme sports hence the wakeboards and kiteboards stuck up on the walls.
 Best overlook the strange décor!

 Liepājas iela 76

 Bulka is among my top three favourite cafes in Riga, scoring top points for food, service, décor and atmosphere.
-You would never expect to find a place like it in a glorified suburban shed, but there it is, right next to a Maxima supermarket.
+You would never expect to find a place like this in a glorified suburban shed, but there it is, right next to a Maxima supermarket.

 Here, pizza is made on a sourdough base and is served from Wednesday to Saturday, in the evenings.
 I advise being very hungry so that you have space for dessert.
 Bulka make some of the most amazing cakes and pastries in Riga.
 And you have to buy a loaf of bread for breakfast the day after.
 I’d be a much more regular visitor if I had a car, and I’d probably be a lot bigger, too.